modular/modular/Cache/docs/README.md

 This ref-counted buffer must be writeable, and for convenience we'd like it to implement the `llvm::MemoryBuffer` and `llvm::raw_pwrite_stream` APIs.
-The `Cache::Buffer` class provides the `llvm::MemoryBuffer` APIs, and the `Cache::WriteableBuffer` class provides the `llvm::raw_pwrite_stream` APIs.
-As usual with the LLCL ref-counting infrastructure, `Cache::BufferRef` is a `RCRef` of the `Buffer` class, same for the `WriteableBuffer` class.
+The `Buffer` class provides the `llvm::MemoryBuffer` APIs, and the `WriteableBuffer` class provides the `llvm::raw_pwrite_stream` APIs.
+As usual with the LLCL ref-counting infrastructure, `BufferRef` is a `RCRef` of the `Buffer` class, same for the `WriteableBuffer` class.

 `Buffer` interns any data passed to it on construction - it's important to